 Unit 7 is situated east of Mimico Creek and north of the rail corridor.
-The ecosite is maintained by water diverted to the area from an underground drainage or storm water pipe .
-The pipe mouth extends into the Manitoba Maple woodland and the drainage water has created a small (5 m2) vernal pool (which would increase in size substantially with rain, and be likely be dry by mid-summer (to be confirmed during future site visits).
-Surrounding the pool is a small marsh dominated by Hybrid Cattail.
-The polygon is well below the normal ELC mappable size, however has been included as previously done by TRCA.
+The ecosite is maintained by water discharged to the area from an underground drainage or storm water pipe.
+The pipe mouth extends into the Manitoba Maple woodland and the drainage water has created a small (5 m2) vernal pool (which would increase in size substantially with rain and remains wet throughout summer conditions).
+Surrounding the pool is a small marsh dominated by Hybrid Cattail (Typha x glauca) and a few other wetland species, including Jewelweed (Impatiens capensis) and Red-Osier Dogwood (Cornus sericea).
+Soils are mineral with a shallow organic layer.
+The polygon is well below the normal ELC mappable size however has been included as previously done by TRCA.
 Due to its small size, it is not expected to provide any significant wildlife habitat but may provide limited amphibian, bird, reptile or aquatic mammal habitat.

-4.2.1.6 Native Deciduous Successional Woodland (CUW1-A3) - Units 12, 21
+4.2.1.6 Native Deciduous Successional Woodland (CUW1-A3) - Units 2, 12